Happiness is when what you think, what you say, and what you do are in harmony.

 Dr. Ofelia Schepers shares her experience as a child being placed in an English as a second language class, though she was bilingual, and the way her emotions of anger and rejection drove her to become a teacher and education researcher.
 She explains that her work is her way of protesting the racism she experienced as a child.

-Cordelia Zars explains that she channeled anger into writing a musical about the way boys are raised to ignore their emotions and this can lead to unhealthy relationships with women when they are older.
+Cordelia Zars explains that she channeled anger into writing a musical about the way boys are raised to ignore their emotions and how this can lead to unhealthy relationships with women when they are older.

 Stamy Paul explains why she founded Graffiti Heart, a nonprofit in Cleveland that supports the creation of street art and provides scholarships to student-artists.